WCSCourses/Low_Input_2024/Modules/hic_matrix_generation/hic_matrix_generation.md

 ```

 Final practical arguments to speed up the mapping.
 We can assign more
-threads to the mapping process using the -t parameter.
-If you are using
+threads to the mapping process using the `-t` parameter.
+If you are
-Bowtie2, you can additionally use the –memory-map option, which will
+using Bowtie2, you can additionally use the `--memory-map` option, which
-load the entire Bowtie2 index into memory to be shared across all
+will load the entire Bowtie2 index into memory to be shared across all
 Bowtie2 processes.
 Use this option if your system has a lot of memory
 available to speed up the mapping.
-Finally, if you are using the -tmp
+Finally, if you are using the `-tmp`
-option, which causes fanc auto to perform most pipeline steps in a
+option, which causes `fanc auto` to perform most pipeline steps in a
-temporary directory, you may want to use the –split-fastq option to
+temporary directory, you may want to use the `--split-fastq` option to
 split the FASTQ files into smaller chunks before mapping, so you can
 save space on your tmp partition.
 In practice, most of these parameters
-have sensible defaults in fanc auto.
-You might want to enforce iterative
+have sensible defaults in `fanc auto`.
+You might want to enforce
-mapping to increase the number of reads recovered and increase the
+iterative mapping to increase the number of reads recovered and increase
-number of threads to be used
+the number of threads to be used.
+Or you might switch to BWA mapping
+which doesn’t need iterative mapping.

 # Practical 5: fanc pairs: Generating and filtering read Pairs

-The fanc pairs command handles the creation and modification of Pairs
+The `fanc pairs` command handles the creation and modification of Pairs
 objects, which represent the mate pairs in a Hi-C library mapped to
 restriction fragments.
 Possible inputs are: two SAM/BAM files
 (paired-end reads, sorted by read name), a [HiC-Pro valid pairs